Victor Roelens: Central Africa - Mpala and Saint Louis

-Baudouinville / Boudewijnstad
+Baudouinville

 Early the following year, Mgr Lechaptois also ordered that the mission post at Kibanga be abandoned.
 Their missionaries moved back south and many villagers followed in their wake.
 To cope with the influx of around one thousand people, Roelens was charged with finding a new location for a new mission post.
 On 6 February, Roelens travelled to Saint-Louis stayed for two weeks, then left with brother Franciscus and travelled the region for a week, identifying a swamp that could be easily drained as the site of the future mission post "Baudouinville" (French) / "Boudewijnstad" (Dutch) before returning to Saint-Louis for final preparations.
 Around Easter, and just days before setting off, Roelens had another bout of hematuric fever, forcing him to return to Mpala instead and recover for a few weeks.

 At long last, on 8 May 1893, father Roelens and brother Franciscus pitched up their tent on the site of the new mission post.
 Work started the following week with the cutting of trees and the erection of wooden food storages.
 Fairly quickly a few hundred locals moved in to stay in the relative safety of the encampment, providing labour for the ambitious project.
 In July 1893, more than 100 orphans arrived from other posts in the region, bringing the total number of inhabitants of Baudouinville to more than one thousand.
 In October, the seasonal rains washed away the growing crops and destroyed thousands of clay bricks that were drying in the field.
 Both presented a severe setback.
 In the same period, a letter from Europe arrived, announcing that father Roelens had been appointed as provicar of Upper Congo, which added to the already considerable workload of "bwana Mrefoe".
 In December, the eighth bout of hematuric fever struck him.
 At the end of that year, three stone-baking ovens had been erected to prepare for brick making and the erection of stone buildings in Baudouinville.
 In May 1894, the ground work for the warehouse started, and the roof was finished by August of that year.
 The finishing of the warehouse liberated time for provicar Roelens, who set off to tour the region twice that year, going as far as lake Mweru.